jameshollisandrew/springboard_mini_projects/README.md

-# sprbrd_mini_projects
+# springboard_mini_projects

-Used to store files for mini projects
+This repository is used to store files used when completing projects for the 2019-2020 Springboard Data Science Career Track.